gazebosim/docs/fortress/comparison.md

 can be integrated without changing the core source code, as it was the case in Gazebo.

-Feature | Gazebo-classic | Ignition Gazebo
+Feature | Gazebo-classic | Gazebo Sim
 -- | -- | --
 ODE engine | ✓ | [Issue](https://github.com/gazebosim/gz-physics/issues/63)
 Bullet engine | ✓ | ✓